 Something noticed by many veteran VR owners using the newer LCD headsets is a big reduction in display brightness with less vibrant colours, and murky or washed out blacks in some dark scenes.
 The LCD displays operate very differently to the older OLED display, and simply do not provide the same levels of luminance, which can make applications colour graded and lit for the older OLED headsets, less than ideal on Index.

-To give some figures, quoted by Redditor “Eagleshadow” who did direct testing on these headsets:
+To give some figures, quoted by VR Dev and Redditor “Eagleshadow” who did direct testing on these headsets:

 Luminance in nits: